 On a recent trip to London, courtesy of Visit London, a few members of our team had the opportunity to learn from Nige (@levanterman), the master of night photography, about how to take gorgeous, long-exposure photos, complete with light trails from moving cars.
-We sat down with Nige to hear more about his techniques, and glean some useful info for future night photography ventures.
+We sat down with Nige to hear more about his techniques and glean some useful information for future night photography ventures.

 How did you get into night photography?

 I’ve always loved to take photos with my phone, but quickly realized that our phone’s cameras have limits.
 I wanted to learn how to shoot light trails from traffic, so I bought my first DSLR camera and started to experiment.
 Night photography is a challenge, but also a joy because you can make the same scene look different in many ways based on how you set up your camera.